 Many older homes contain old wiring, which can be worth replacing.
 Homes with old wiring can consume more energy and may pose a greater risk of electrical fires.

 Flickering lights, buzzing sounds from outlets, strange smells from outlets and frequent circuit breaker trips can all be signs that your home may have old and faulty wiring.
-You should hire an electrician to take a look at your wiring and assess whether it needs to be replaced.
+You should hire a professional like this electrician in Gloucester, who can evaluate your wiring and assess whether it needs to be replaced.

 Just as old wiring can pose a problem, so can old plumbing.
 Old water pipes can become clogged over time with sediment and rust.
 In other cases, they may start wear away leading to leaks.